angular/components/src/material/schematics/ng-generate/m3-theme/README.md

 system variables (all prefixed with `--sys-`), or to include the `system-level-colors` and `system-level-typography` mixins which will generate the values based on your theme.

 The default prefix for system variables is `--sys-`.
-This prefix can be customized.
-For example, to change the prefix to `--md-sys-`, use the following configuration at the color or typography level:
+This prefix can be customized if specified.

-`system-prefix: md-sys`.
+When using system variables you can also generate high contrast override mixins.
+The mixin overrides the system level variables with high contrast equivalent values from your theme.
+This is helpful for users who prefer more contrastful colors for either preference or accessibility reasons.

 ```scss
 @use '@angular/material' as mat;